 - In the Queries library, click New query.

-- On the Choose a dataset page, select the dataset containing the ticket data you'll need to build the query; in this case Support: Tickets, then click New query.
+- On the Choose a dataset page, choose the dataset containing the ticket data you'll need to build the query; in this case Support: Tickets, then click New query.

 - Next, in Query builder, add your metrics, the things you want to measure; in this case, the number of tickets created.
 In the Metrics panel, click Add.